RealtimeRobotics/RealtimeExamples/python/README.md

 # Python Examples
  ## Setup
- 1. Install Python 3 and pip
+ 1. Install Python 3 and pip3
  2. To use the REST api to get data from the controller install:
 ```
 pip3 install requests